 “I‘m just back from four months on the road.
 It‘s really important to schedule in recovery time and pace myself (another lesson that I‘ve learnt along the way).
 It‘s also vital to have a plan that makes sure you get the right nutrition.

 “I‘m only allowed 23kgs of luggage so I prioritise the things that help me stay healthy.
-I always carry an extra bag for my ‘go-to‘ products like Clean Lean Protein, Good Green Stuff, gels and low GI, slow release, whole food bars.
+I always carry an extra bag for my ‘go-to‘ products like Clean Lean Protein, Good Green Vitality, gels and low GI, slow release, whole food bars.
 The first two months are easy but by the third month of each trip I have to restock.
 I‘ve been lucky with Nuzest.
 Now that they‘ve gone global, I can get hold of their products in the UK and USA so I don‘t need to take it all with me.“

 Language barriers and issues around water safety and food contamination can cause problems, particularly in Asian countries.
 “Without access to organic markets and rental cars it can be really hard to eat enough fresh produce in some countries.
 UK and the USA are easy because they have good supermarkets and online shopping but some of the Asian countries can be much more of a challenge.

-“Good Green Stuff gives me some valuable peace of mind here.
+“Good Green Vitality gives me some valuable peace of mind here.
 It quickly and easily provides all the vitamins and nutrients I need and stops me panicking if I can‘t get enough fresh greens and vegetables.
 That kind of peace of mind is invaluable during tournaments - it‘s just one less thing to worry about.“

 Marina‘s approach to nutrition depends upon demand but generally she tries to stick with unprocessed fresh, slow-release food like oats and nuts.
 “When I‘m at home and training, I have a bigger breakfast, a good lunch and taper off in the afternoon and evening.
 When I‘m travelling, food intake depends upon my game time.
 If I have a 2pm game, I‘ll eat around 11.30 am and choose food like rice and fish or chicken.
 I have vegetables and more protein after the game.